DavidRach/AutoSpectral/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+AutoSpectral is AutoSpill updated for the spectral flow era.

 The goal of AutoSpectral is to provide you with the best possible spectral signatures of the fluorophores in your single-stained controls.
 Whether or not these accurately model your fully stained samples will